mbergins/focal_adhesions/README.txt

 	rates filtered to only include the significant and positive rates, you can see the unfiltered rates in the with a similar name in the same folder.
-If you are interested in seeing a specific adhesion from the experiment, cross reference the "lineage_num" with the images in 'visulizations/single_ad'
+If you are interested in seeing a specific adhesion from the experiment, cross reference the "lineage_num" column with the images in 'visulizations/single_ad'